elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> It is a good practice to minimize the use of global variables.
 Modern code has few or no global variables.</div><br />
   <div><strong>Technical Response:</strong> It is a good practice to minimize the use of global variables.
 Modern code has few or no global variables, and most variables reside in their functions.
-Sometimes though, they can be helpful to store project-level data.<br /><br />
+Sometimes though, global variables can be helpful to store project-level data.<br /><br />
   </div>
   </div>
 </details>